Back to blog

 If you decide that your website does need an XML sitemap after all, there are several approaches you can consider.
 For those using a content management system (CMS), chances are the platform can generate a sitemap automatically.
 If not, you can also use a third-party XML sitemap generator.
 Finally, you can also employ a web crawler to perform the job.

 A web crawler is a tool that allows you to select the required website content, crawl all the URLs, or index all the web pages on your website.
 A web crawler isn’t used for generating sitemaps exclusively, but it certainly does the job well.
-In fact, the Web Crawler feature that comes with Oxylabs’ Scraper APIs can deliver three types of data output: a URL list (sitemap), parsed results, or HTML files.
+In fact, the Web Crawler feature that comes with Oxylabs’ Web Scraper API can deliver three types of data output: a URL list (sitemap), parsed results, or HTML files.
 These outputs can be applied to a variety of use cases, from gathering competitor intelligence to cybersecurity.

 Creating XML sitemaps using Oxylabs’ Web Crawler in Python